-1 The parties have consented to the filing of this brief.
+1 No party objects to the filing of this brief.
 No counsel for a party authored this brief in whole or in part, and no party or counsel for a party made a monetary contribution intended to fund the preparation or submission of this brief.
 No person other than amici curiae or their counsel made a monetary contribution to this brief's preparation or submission.